 Bathtub scrub.
 Have a problem with hard water or soap residue?
 Look no further!

 A general word: As far as ingredients are concerned, most of these products can be created with simple cleaning and kitchen products: ammonia, vinegar, baking soda, soap, water, essential oils (for scent), lemon juice, etc. Vinegar, especially, is pretty awesome.
-Check out this list for 10 things that you can clean with vinegar.
 If you’re not a fan of the scent of vinegar (even diluted), add a few drops of essential oil or tea tree oil.
 These oils are antibacterial, and will do nothing to alter the cleaning properties of the vinegar; they just make it smell better!

 Young House Love has a great article that gives recipes for over 30 different cleaning agents and deodorizers.
 You can make them all with just 5 easy-to-find ingredients!